How to Lose Fat and Build Muscle at the Same Time

 Insulin's Double-Edged Sword Effect on Weight Loss and Muscle Growth

 In brief, insulin helps maintain blood sugar levels by allowing cells to absorb glucose.
-However, its role doesn't end there it also influences both losing body fat & gaining muscles.
+However, its role doesn't end there.
+It also influences both losing body fat & gaining muscles.

-If we look at the impact on weight management: high carbohydrate diets often lead to elevated circulating insulin which inhibits lipolysis the breakdown of fats making it harder to lose excess body fat.
-On the flip side, when carb intake decreases significantly as seen with ketogenic diets insulin drops, promoting increased rates of burning calories from stored fats.
+If we look at the impact on weight management, high carbohydrate diets often lead to elevated circulating insulin, which inhibits lipolysis and the breakdown of fats, making it harder to lose excess body fat.

 Fasting as a Powerful Tool for Weight Loss